 SELECT *, extended_cost::json ->> 'queue_time_ms' AS queue_time_ms,-- The queuing duration for the SQL statement to wait for serverless computing resources. extended_cost::json ->> 'serverless_allocated_cores' AS serverless_allocated_cores,-- The number of CUs of serverless computing resources allocated to the SQL statement. extended_cost::json ->> 'serverless_allocated_workers' AS serverless_allocated_workers,-- The number of workers of serverless computing resources allocated to the SQL statement. extended_cost::json ->> 'serverless_resource_used_time_ms' AS serverless_resource_used_time_ms-- The duration for which the SQL statement occupies serverless computing resources.
 FROM hologres.hg_query_log WHERE query_extinfo @> ARRAY['serverless_computing'::text];

-Query historical tasks that use serverless computing resources from the
+Query the historical tasks that use serverless computing resources in the

 hologres.hg_serverless_computing_query_log